Coulomb interactions and effective quantum inertia of charge carriers in a macroscopic conductor: Supplementary results

 \subsection{Complementary results on sample A}

 Fig.~3 of the paper shows, for a positive orientation of magnetic field, the dependence of the quantum inertia on the inverse of the filling factor.
-In Fig.~\ref{unsurnu} of this Supplementary Material, these results have been obtained for a negative orientation of magnetic field.
-Dashed curves are obtained using Eq.~(1) of the paper, using a proper velocity $v_D$ for each configuration (see caption).
+In Fig.~\ref{unsurnu}, these results have been obtained for a positive orientation of magnetic field.
+Once again the models $v_{\text{d}}(\nu)=v_{\text{d}}/\nu$ (dashed lines) and $v_{\text{d}}(\nu)=v_{\text{d}}/\sqrt{\nu}$ have been considered using a proper velocity $v_{\text{d}}$ for each configuration (see caption).
+Althougth the agreement between the experomental data and the theory is not as good as in the case of $B<0$ configurations, we still see that $v_{\text{d}}(\nu)=v_{\text{d}}/\sqrt{\nu}$ better reproduces the data (especially for the $l=\SI{1600}{\micro\meter}$ configuration.